or

 pip install thundergraph-model

-If you are working on the library itself from this repository, use the development setup:
+If you are working on the library itself from this repository:

 cd thundergraph-model